Introduction

 After the mountain descent, I followed a singletrack trail for a little while before hitting another road and finally entering Flagstaff proper.
 Heather was waiting for me on a street corner a mile from the finish, and together we walked and jogged the rest of the way in.

 Finishing in 23rd place, it was by far my worst finishing place in a 200-miler.
 My need for sleep, and the impact that lack of sleep had on my aid station times was a killer.
-Although the time I spent in aid stations (not running) was 9 ½ hours longer than planned.
-My time spent actually running the race was 1 ½ hours shorter than planned.
+Although my time spent actually running the race was 1 ½ hours shorter than planned, the time I spent in aid stations (not running) was 9 ½ hours longer than planned.
 Combined, that gave me a finish 8 hours later than I was aiming for.
 I didn’t consider the race to be a failure, but it wasn’t the result I was looking for.
 Fortunately, my training leading up to the race was where my real time and love were invested, and I had enjoyed the journey and the challenge of the race itself.
 So, as a whole, I think I have to call it a success.

 I will go back to Cocodona in 2026.
 In preparation for the race, I will re-evaluate my sleep plan for the night before the start, and I will re-evaluate whether I should attempt to sleep during the first night of the race rather than waiting for the second night.
 I love a tough challenge, so I am already looking forward to seeing how I can perform in my second running of the course.